12929 Periboea: Numbering and naming

 This minor planet was numbered by the MPC on 22 December 1999 (M.P.C.
 22480).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after Periboea, a mortal woman and eldest daughter of Acessamenus from Greek mythology.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after Periboea, a mortal woman and eldest daughter of Acessamenus from Greek mythology.
 Periboea was the mother of Pelagon who she conceived by way of the river god Axius.
 Her grandson was the Trojan ally Asteropaios.

 Physical characteristics

 Periboea is an assumed C-type asteroid.
 It has a V–I color index of 0.88.

 Rotation period

 In 2007, four rotational lightcurves of Periboea have been obtained from photometric observations with a period of 10.4 and 10.422 hours (U=2/2/2/2-).
 Best-rated lightcurve, obtained by Stefano Mottola at the Calar Alto Observatory over seven nights from May to June 2009, gave a rotation period of 9.2749±0.0016 hours with a brightness amplitude of 0.17 magnitude (U=2+).